 Full-time students can graduate in 2-3 semesters (1-1.5 years) depending on the number of courses taken per semester.
 Part-time students are suggested to take 2 courses per semester, and graduate in 3 years.

-Note: Subject to approval by the program director(s), students can be granted a waiver of the above courses totaling up to 6 credits
+Note: Subject to approval by the program director(s), students can be granted a waiver of the management and supply chain foundation courses totaling up to 6 credits

 Students can be granted a waiver of up to 6 credits, for the following: